 - Enables you to configure SSL/TLS for all server services and client domains.

-- Easy integration with PHPmyadmin to manage your MySQL databases from web browser.
+- Easy integration with PHPmyadmin to manage your MySQL databases from a web browser.

 - Supports rebranding.